+President:

-President: Thomas J. Wiens
+Thomas J. Wiens

 Treasurer/Secretary: Diana Wiens

+Assistant Secretary: Assistant Secretary:

-Assistant Secretary: Travis H. Wiens
+Travis H. Wiens Lauren Wiens Bocci

+Assistant Secretary:

-Assistant Secretary: Joseph Anthony Bocci III
+Joseph ("Joey") Anthony Bocci III

-Also present were: Jennifer L. Ivey, Icenogle Seaver Pogue, P.C., and Nancy Bach, CliftonLarsonAllen, LLP.
+Also present were: Jennifer L. Ivey, Icenogle Seaver Pogue, P.C.; and Nancy Bach, CliftonLarsonAllen LLP

-Ms. Ivey reported that proper notice was made to allow the Board of Directors of the Remuda Ranch Metropolitan District to conduct a public hearing on the 2023 budget and, prior to the meeting, each of the directors had been notified of the date, time and place of this meeting and the purpose for which it was called.
-It was further reported that this meeting is a regular meeting of the Board of Directors of the District and that a notice of regular meeting was posted at 5567 South Perry Park Road, Sedalia, no less than twenty-four hours prior to the holding of the meeting, and to the best of her knowledge, remains posted to the date of this meeting.
+Ms. Ivey reported that proper notice was made to allow the Board of Directors of the Remuda Ranch Metropolitan District to conduct a public hearing on the 2024 budget and, prior to the meeting, each of the directors had been notified of the date, time and place of this meeting and the purpose for which it was called.
+It was further reported that this meeting is a regular meeting of the Board of Directors of the District and that a notice of regular meeting was posted on a public website of the District, https://remudametro.specialdistrict.org, no less than twenty-four hours prior to the holding of the meeting, and to the best of her knowledge, remains posted to the date of this meeting.

-Thereupon, Director Travis Wiens introduced and moved the adoption of the following Resolution:
+Thereupon, Director Thomas J. Wiens introduced and moved the adoption of the following Resolution: